 Destruction by avalanche

 Until this winter, Torres del Paine had not experienced a serious avalanche since 2008, but in recent years the park has seen a series of particularly severe winters.
-It was an avalanche from one of these winter storms that damaged Las Guardas bridge.
+It was one of these that brought the snow that damaged Las Guardas bridge.

-The campaign fits perfectly with Swoop’s aspiration to be stewards of Patagonia, she said.
+The campaign fitted perfectly with Swoop’s aspiration to be stewards of Patagonia, she said.
 ‘It’s really important that we’re supporting infrastructure in Patagonia and making sure the trails are in good condition, so that we’re not having a negative impact on the park.
-This bridge was absolutely iconic with Glacier Grey as its backdrop, and we want trekkers to have that amazing experience of crossing it again as soon as possible.’
+This bridge is absolutely iconic with Glacier Grey as its backdrop, and we wanted trekkers to have that amazing experience of crossing it again as soon as possible.’

-Chris Braunlich concludes: ‘Some of the most spectacular public lands around the world simply do not have sufficient staff or financial resources to perform needed repairs and maintenance to protect their natural and cultural heritage resources.
-Donations such as yours help us to provide invaluable volunteer services to these special destinations.’
+Chris Braunlich concluded: ‘Some of the most spectacular public lands around the world simply do not have sufficient staff or financial resources to perform needed repairs and maintenance to protect their natural and cultural heritage resources.
+Donations such as yours helped us to provide invaluable volunteer services to these special destinations.’

 *